wf4ever/ro-manager/Minim/minim-revised.md

 This document describes elements of the Minim checklist model.
 Examples are presented using Turtle syntax (@@ref).

+HTML and LaTeX versions of this document can be generated using Pandoc; e.g.:

+    pandoc --table-of-contents --toc-depth=3 -c pandoc-html.css \
+           --from=markdown --to=latex -o minim-revised.tex minim-revised.md

+    pandoc --table-of-contents --toc-depth=3 -c pandoc-html.css \
+           --from=markdown --to=html -o minim-revised.html minim-revised.md

 ## Checklist evaluation context